Rising majestically above the clouds, Mount Agung commands reverence and awe, embodying the spiritual heart of Bali.

 Mount Agung: Bali’s Sacred Volcano

 Mount Agung (Gunung Agung), standing at 3,031 meters (9,944 feet), is Bali’s highest and most sacred volcano.
 Located in the eastern part of the island, Agung is an active stratovolcano revered by the Balinese people, who believe it is home to the gods.
-This towering peak plays a central role in Balinese spirituality, and climbing Mount Agung is not just a physical challenge but a deeply spiritual journey that offers panoramic views of Bali, Lombok, and, on clear days, even Mount Rinjani.
+This towering peak plays a central role in Balinese spirituality, and climbing Mount Agung is not just a physical challenge but a deeply spiritual journey that offers panoramic views of Bali, Lombok and on clear days even Mount Rinjani.

 The Spiritual Significance of Mount Agung